Research Team

-In all of my research projects, I collaborate with undergraduate researchers.
-I believe that the most important aspect of my career as a scientist is to train the next generation of critical thinkers!
-As such, all undergraduates who work with me are involved in every aspect of the scientific process, from experimental design, to lab-work or computational work, to analyzing and interpreting the data.
+Team work makes the dream work!
+My vibrant undergraduate research team is passionate about making social change through scientific research, art, and activism.
+I believe that the most important aspect of my career as a scientist is to train the next generation of leaders, educators, and organizers.
+As such, all team members are involved in every aspect of the scientific process: experimental design, lab work, computational analysis, and presentation of the results.
 After getting comfortable in the lab, I encourage every undergraduate to lead or co-lead their own research project.
 I also include opportunities to present their research through posters and talks at conferences.
+Many lab members are also involved in community-centered activities that integrate science and society.

 As a team and as individuals, we will act according to these principles by: